Completions

 How is this different from the Fractional CMO engagement?

 The Setup Sprint is one-time and bounded — architects and deploys the swarm, then hands operation to your team after a 30-day support tail.
-The Fractional engagement is ongoing — same architecting, plus operating, tuning, evolving, and executive-in-the-loop reporting.
+The Fractional engagement is ongoing — same architecting, plus operating, tuning, evolving, and executive-in-the-loop reporting across quarters.
 Setup Sprint is right when you have an internal team that can take over operation; Fractional is right when you want an executive to govern the swarm continuously.

 How is this different from the AI Readiness Assessment?